 Its battery is part of the DEWALT 20V MAX system that includes over 100 power tools.

 This means that a single battery pack can be used with all those other DEWALT tools, anything from a leaf blower to a power drill, as long as they operate with the 20V voltage and support the 20V MAX system.

-This small chainsaw comes with a low kick-back 12-inch Oregon bar and chain.
-Oregon is a mainstream manufacturer of good quality chains that can be used with chainsaws of other brands too.
+This mini chainsaw comes with a low kick-back 12-inch Oregon bar and chain.
+Oregon is a mainstream manufacturer of good quality chains that can be used with most chainsaws of other brands too.